Maternity Clothes 101: Your Complete Buying Guide

 For maternity work clothes

 Dressing your bump for work can be challenging: You want to look polished, but comfort is key.
-Brown recommends sticking to tried-and-true maternity clothing to get you through the day and right on into the evening.
+Brown recommends sticking to tried-and-true maternity clothing to get you through the day.
+We recommend hitting up these retailers:

 For inexpensive maternity clothes

-Greenstein’s go-to list for cheap maternity clothes (that still look like a million bucks) for those who want this season’s looks without spending a lot.
+Since you’re only wearing these looks for a limited time, you might want to outfit your maternity wardrobe without totally emptying your wallet.
+Here’s our go-to list for cheap maternity clothes (that still look like a million bucks) for those who want this season’s styles without spending a lot.

 For plus-size maternity clothes

 Plus-size and pregnant?
-There are stylish, comfortable options for curvy girls who want to show off that bump.
+Rest assured, there are stylish, comfortable options for curvy girls who want to show off that bump.